Why detect forward muons at a muon collider: Introduction

 The generic motivation~\cite{Ruhdorfer:2023uea} for forward muon detection is to further improve and expand the strong physics opportunities associated (see for instance Refs.~\cite{Costantini:2020stv,Han:2020pif,Buttazzo:2020uzc,Buttazzo:2018qqp,Liu:2021jyc}) with the study of reactions initiated by effective vector bosons emitted collinearly by the incoming muons.
 The emission of the neutral $Z$ boson is accompanied by a muon with absolute rapidity in the typical range $3\lesssim|\eta|\lesssim6$, which is beyond the coverage of the main detector.
 Accessing muons in this rapidity range through a dedicated detector would offer new handles to investigate Vector Boson Scattering (VBS) and Fusion (VBF) processes.
-In particular, it enables to tag the emission of the neutral vector for signal selection, but also to measure otherwise inaccessible properties of the scattering process.
+In particular, it enables tagging the emission of the neutral vector for signal selection and measuring otherwise inaccessible properties of the scattering process.
 The studies presented in this paper are selected to illustrate these capabilities.

 In the context of Higgs physics, forward muon detection would enable the precise measurement of the Higgs to invisible branching ratio~\cite{Ruhdorfer:2023uea} and of the inclusive production cross section, enabling in turn the absolute determination of the Higgs couplings~\cite{Li:2024joa}.
 We revisit these studies with slightly improved background simulation and selection cuts, confirming the sensitivity projections of Refs.~\cite{Ruhdorfer:2023uea,Li:2024joa}.